tinacms/tina.io/content/guides/nextjs/adding-tina/adding-tina-provider.md

 title: Adding the Tina Provider
 ---

 We need to wrap every page in the `<TinaProvider>` component.
 This component will provide the CMS to all of our pages, allowing us to create an editor for our content.
-We can do this in NextJS by creating a file at `pages/_app.js` and extending the default NextJS [`App`](https://nextjs.org/docs#custom-app) class.
+We can do this in NextJS by creating a file at `pages/_app.js` and [extending the default _App_ class](https://nextjs.org/docs#custom-app).
 Next will then use our custom app component to render the page.
 A basic boilerplate for extending the default `App` class looks like this:

 ```javascript
 import React from 'react'